Retrogression, the exhibit on view at the Gallery at Zahra Studio was featured in Kathleen Murray's column in POJO's Friday, October 19 edition.

 feasible means of protecting the public against disease from this source.

-tattoo and body-piercing parlors which are in existence on the effective date of this section.
+(2) Discontinuance.
+The following provisions pertain to tattoo and body-piercing parlors which are in existence on the effective date of this section.
 Said tattoo and body-piercing parlors shall be discontinued for the reasons stated in Subsection K(1) above, in accordance with the following schedule which is based upon the amount of

-tattoo and/or body-piercing parlor.
+capital investment involved in the conversion of a subject premises into a tattoo and/or body-piercing parlor.
 The owner of each building or the operator of each establishment to which this section pertains shall provide capital investment information, which has been certified by a registered architect or engineer, to the Building Department, and the Building Department shall have the authority to make the final determination as to the amount of capital investment which has occurred.

 Capital Investment as of Effective Date of this Section